 CinèFoundry provides expert Production Management services to help you complete your project on time and on budget.

 Filmmaking is complicated.
 Sets, Props, Costumes, Lights, Cameras, Grip Equipment - the list goes on.
 But when the cameras roll a Director needs to concentrate on working with actors.
 A 1st AD steps on to manage all the logistics so a Director can concentrate on performances.

 Silent Pictures went away almost 100 years ago.
-CinèFoundry provides Production Sound services for all types of productions, from ENG and Reality TV to Feature Films.
+CinèFoundry provides Production Sound services for all types of video and film productions, from ENG and Reality TV to Feature Films.

 Whatever the project, from Multi-Million dollar Feature Films and TV shows to Commercials, PSAs and Industrial Training videos, CinèFoundry can find the right crew.... big or small.
-Specializing in Virginia-based productions we also have good contacts in North Carolina, Georgia, Ohio and Michigan.
+Specializing in Virginia-based video and film productions we also have good contacts in North Carolina, Georgia, Ohio, Los Angeles, New York and Michigan.